 - cyanosis of the lips

 There are several steps a person can take to stop or manage a cough.
-These include drinking plenty of water, taking OTC cough medicines, and using an indoor humidifier.
+These include drinking plenty of water, taking over-the-counter cough medicines, and using an indoor humidifier.

-There are a number of health conditions that can cause a cough.
+Several health conditions can cause a cough.
 Some are relatively harmless and tend to go away on their own.
 Others are much more severe and may require medical treatment.

-A person should talk to their doctor if they develop a severe, persistent, or worsening cough.
+A person should talk with a doctor if they develop a severe, persistent, or worsening cough.
 A person should also contact a doctor if they or their child develop any other concerning symptoms.

 A doctor will work to identify the cause of the symptoms and prescribe appropriate treatments.